 Xymena Kurowska is an IR theorist interested in Interpretive Policy Analysis.
 She received her doctorate in political and social sciences from European University Institute in Florence, Italy.
 She works within International Political Sociology, with particular focus on security theory, psychosocial approaches, ideological formations (liberalism), interpretive methodologies, and the ethics of academic practice.
 She has been a grantee of European Foreign and Security Policy Studies Programme and a Marie Skłodowska-Curie senior research fellow at the Department of International Politics at Aberystwyth University.
 She also served as the CEU principal investigator in Global Norm Evolution and Responsibility to Protect, chair of International Political Sociology section at International Studies Association, co-editor of Palgrave book series Central and Eastern European Perspectives on International Relations, academic rapporteur for EU Cyber Direct and member of Reflection Group on the Future of the EU’s Cyber Diplomacy.

-She welcomes inquiries and MA and PhD topics in the area of: International Political Sociology, social and psychoanalytical theory in the study of politics, EU's security policy, international intervention and state-building, contemporary Russian politics, norms in international politics, cyberdiplomacy, and interpretive methodologies.
+She welcomes inquiries and MA and PhD topics in the area of: International Political Sociology, social and psychoanalytical theory in the study of politics, international intervention and state-building, Russian foreign policy, norms in international politics, cyberdiplomacy, and interpretive methodologies.